Bellix01/GalleryPhotosProcessing/README.md

 create the database and add to .env file
 Run the `php artisan key:generate` to generate the key Run the `php artisan migrate`to migrate database
-Run th `php artisan storage:lnik` to make alias of storage folder on public directory
+Run th `php artisan storage:lnik` to make alias of storage folder on public directory ( bofore running this cmd , run first `rmdir public\storage`
-## Lunch the Application
+## Lunch the Application with
+`php artisan serve`
-## Enjoy happy code
+## Enjoy ❤